CloudLabs-MOC/dp-420-cosmos-db-dev/instructions/32-create-sproc-portal.md

 ### Task 1: Author a stored procedure

-In this task, you will provision an Azure Cosmos DB SQL API account
+In this task, you will provision an Azure Cosmos DB for NoSQL account

 Stored procedures are authored in language-integrated JavaScript and support the execution of basic CRUD operations inside of the database engine.
 JavaScript running within the database engine is made possible using the server-side JavaScript SDK for Azure Cosmos DB and a series of helper methods.